 Establish your carbon footprint for products or services professionally and cost-effectively with SCS Global Services.
 We specialize in helping you understand your life cycle GHG impacts, identify hot spots in your supply chain, determine continuous improvement strategies, and satisfy customer and stakeholder expectations.
-Your product carbon footprint can be generated in conformance to the World Resource Institute (WRI) GHG Protocol, PAS 2050, or ISO 14067.
+Your product carbon footprint can be generated in conformance to the World Resource Institute (WRI) GHG Protocol, PAS 2050, or ISO/TS 14067.

 Product carbon footprints can be used by organizations of all sizes and types, in any location, to assess the climate change impacts of your products and services.